-Our fishery is also unique because we fish June 1 – September with our regular twice a week 48 hour intervals.
+Our fishery is also unique — we have regular twice a week 48 hour intervals.

 In June we are mostly catching King Salmon, also known as Chinook.
 King salmon are the largest of the five species of salmon and are a very prized fish.
 They are high in oil content and very flavorful.

 Towards the end of June the Sockeye Salmon, or Reds, start to return as the King Salmon taper off.
 Red Salmon are aptly named for their bright red, firm flesh.
 The peak of the Red run is early in July.
 Throughout July we start to see more and more Chum Salmon, also called Keta or Dogs.